 Oregon Notice Requirements for Lease Termination by Tenant

-Legally Terminate a Lease Early in Oregon
+Early Lease Termination in Oregon

-- Active State Service or Military Service: Lease termination caused by active state service (section 90.472) or federal military service (section 90.475) requires that the landlord be given prior written notice, which has a termination date that is at least 30 days after the start of the next rental period.
+- Active State Service or Military Service: A tenant who has to move due to active state service (section 90.472) or federal military service (section 90.475) may terminate early with at least 30 calendar days of written notice, providing a termination date at least 30 days after the start of the next rental period.